About

 Biography

-Wiebke completed an undergraduate degree in Speech and Language Therapy (Logopedics) at the Hanover Medical School, after which she subsequently practised as a speech and language therapist in the former German capitol Bonn, serving also bilingual clients.
+She completed her undergraduate degree in Speech and Language Therapy (Logopedics) at the Hanover Medical School and subsequently worked as a speech and language therapist in the former German capital, Bonn, where she also served bilingual clients.

-She was awarded a Carl Duisberg scholarship to continue her academic education at the prominent University of Newcastle-upon-Tyne, UK, where she obtained her M.Sc. in Human Communication Sciences (subject Bilingualism).
+She was awarded a Carl Duisberg scholarship to pursue postgraduate studies at the renowned University of Newcastle-upon-Tyne, UK, where she obtained her M.Sc. in Human Communication Sciences, specialising in bilingualism.

-She worked as a lecturer and clinical tutor within the Euro-Medizinal-Kolleg Stuttgart, lecturing on Developmental Language Disorder, assessment and intervention, and bilingual speech and language development and disorders in multilingual children.
-She is an experienced supervisor of students‘ clinical pratice and completed a special qualification as a Systemic Consultant.
+Dr. Scharff Rethfeldt worked as a lecturer and clinical tutor at the Euro-Medizinal-Kolleg Stuttgart, teaching on topics such as developmental language disorder, assessment and intervention, and bilingual speech and language development and disorders in multilingual children.
+She is an experienced supervisor of students‘ clinical practice and holds a qualification as Systemic Consultant.

-She was awarded a docorate degree (Dr. phil.) by the Carl von Ossietzky University of Oldenburg, Germany.
-Her thesis focused on language assessment and potential misdiagnosis in multilingual children aged 6-8 years.
+She earned her docorate (Dr. phil.) from the Carl von Ossietzky University of Oldenburg, Germany.
+Her dissertation focused on language assessment and the potential for misdiagnosis in multilingual children aged 6-8 years.

-The European Association of Speech-Language Therapists, that is the former Standing Liaison Committee of European Speech and Language Therapists and Logopedists (CPLOL), enrolled her in the European NetQues project, aiming to address the needs of Tuning speech and language therapists‘ education across Europe, funded by the EU Commission (2011-2013).
+The European Association of Speech-Language Therapists (ESLA, formerly the Standing Liaison Committee of European Speech and Language Therapists and Logopedists, CPLOL), appointed her as working group leader in the EU-funded NetQues TUNING project, which aimed to align and improve speech and language therapy education across Europe (2011-2013).

-In 2019, she had been appointed Chair of the Multilingual-Multicultural Affairs Committee and Board member at large of the International Association of Communication Sciences and Disorders (IALP).
-In 2022, she was elected Secretary of the IALP and currently serves as their Vice-President for Communication.
+In 2019, she was appointed Chair of the Multilingual-Multicultural Affairs Committee and Member-at-Large of the International Association of Communication Sciences and Disorders (IALP).
+In 2022, she was elected Secretary of the IALP and currently serves as Vice-President for Communication.